A USA TODAY bestseller. Now in Paperback.

 “Part psychological thriller, part character study, I peeled back the pages of this book as fast as I could.” — Huffington Post

 “An emotional detective story with every human layer laid bare.” — New York Journal of Books

 What's it really like to publish a novel?
-Sign up to receive my bi-monthly letter, "True Stories from a First-Time Novelist," for the inside scoop on publishing, a monthly giveaway, tips for writers, book recommendations, special offers and new releases.
+Sign up to receive my quarterly letter, "True Stories from a First-Time Novelist," for the inside scoop on publishing, a new giveaway for each issue, tips for writers, book recommendations, special offers and new releases.

 Sign Up Today

 - Commencement Address: The Interruption of Best-Laid Plans

 - The Helicopter Parenting of Baby Book

 - A mother of teenagers on writing sex scenes